sigpwned/httpmodel/README.md

 ## Motivation

-Many HTTP operations, like signing requests, are library agnostic and require requests to be resident in memory.
-Implementing these operations against multiple library implementations is wasteful and can be difficult for libraries designed to work with large request and response bodies.
+Many HTTP operations, like signing requests, are library agnostic.
+Implementing these operations against multiple libraries is wasteful.
 The httpmodel library is designed to allow library writers to build library-agnostic models once, and then simply allow users to convert their models back and forth between the httpmodel object model.

+The httpmodel library also offers a client SPI with interchangeable transport backends for those who prefer to do work using the model itself.

 ## Goals

 * Define a library-agnostic model of HTTP primitive objects, like requests, headers, etc.
 * Provide conversion routines between the model and the most popular HTTP client and server libraries
+* Expose a simple HTTP client to use the model directly

 ## Non-Goals

-* Build a new HTTP client implementation
+* Build a new HTTP implementation
 * Support all HTTP libraries

-## Examples
+## Conversion Examples

 ### Servlets